 In respect of the financial statements, we identify the constituent account balances and significant classes of transactions and focus our work on identified risks.
-Determining the most effective balance of internal controls and substantive audit testing enables us to ensure the audit process runs smoothly and with the minimum disruption to the Council's finance team.
+Determining the most effective balance of internal controls and substantive audit testing enables us to ensure the audit process runs smoothly and with the minimum disruption to the Board's finance team.

-In 2016-17 we identified five recommendations related to financial management and one related to governance and transparency.
-We will follow-up progress in implementing these recommendations and report any new recommendations arising from our work in 2017-18 and report our view of progress.
+In 2016-17 we identified one minor recommendation in relation to financial management.
+We will follow-up progress in implementing this recommendation and report any new recommendations arising from our work in 2017-18 and report our view of progress.
 Appendix three summarises our approach across each phase of the audit.